 Even though the responses are speedy, they are not instant (which they would be with a live chat).
 Let’s hope the team behind Mullvad sets up this option in the future.

 However, if want to try to fix the issue yourself (or simply tweak a few features), Mullvad’s website has you covered – they have extensive guides on any topic you might need.
-Also, you can find lots of useful info on the Mullvad Reddit channel.
+Also, you can find lots of useful info on the Mullvad subreddit.